P-Meenakshi/StreamNumbers/PROBLEM.md

             - Should return maximum of odd numbers
             - Should return 0, if the input list is empty or null

+**NOTE: ALL THE METHODS SHOULD BE IMPLEMENTED USING STREAMS API ONLY**

 ## Instructions
 - Do not change the provided class/method names unless instructed
 - Ensure your code compiles without any errors/warning/deprecations